ZLSTWebSite/Zlst/content/_index.md

         # Recommendation systems
         Recommendation systems (RS) are technologies that utilize user behavior and content characteristics to predict user preferences and provide personalized recommendations, which are widely used in fields such as e-commerce and social media.

         We are committed to researching trustworthy RS, the theory of RS, and large language models (LLMs) for RS.
-Our work has been published in numerous top conferences and journals, including NIPS, AAAI, KDD, WWW, SIGIR, WSDM, CIKM, Recsys, and TOIS.
+Our work has been published in numerous top conferences and journals, including NeurIPS, AAAI, KDD, WWW, SIGIR, WSDM, CIKM, Recsys, and TOIS.

         <!-- # 亮点工作
         ## Trustworthy Recommendation System